liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/02-installing-liferay-bundle.markdown

 # Installing a Liferay Bundle [](id=installing-a-liferay-bundle)

-Liferay bundles contain the same directory structure regardless of application server.
+@product@ bundles contain the same directory structure regardless of application server.
 The top-level folder is named for the release of Liferay.
 This folder is called *Liferay Home*.
 For more information on Liferay Home, please see the [Liferay Home]() documentation.